How to use Wagn

 Suppose we have a card named "Jin's Dossier" and another named "Jin's Dossier+overview".
 The common use for such compound names is as fields.
 Which is to say that the +overview card is used as a field of Jin's Dossier.
 Often we want our field cards (+overview) to have the same permission as their subject (Jin's Dossier).

 We call this pattern "inheriting" permissions, and every Wagn comes with default create, read, update, and delete rules that make all plus cards (all cards withcompound names) inherit from their parents.
-These rule can, of course be changed or overridden like any other rules.
+These rule can, of course be changed or overridden like any other rule.

 File permissions